The Need for Roots

 We have called this project The Need for Roots in honour of one of the greatest, but also most marginalised, thinkers of the 20th century, Simone Weil.
 Her book, The Need for Roots, was also subtitled Prelude to a Declaration of Duties Towards Mankind.
 Here, as a guide to the economic and political regeneration of France after the Second World War, she explores the moral and practical foundations for a society that was capable of respecting all its members.
 We want to encourage a search for roots in response to the demands and capacities of our own time.

-We have published four papers so far:
+We have published five papers so far:

 The Unmaking of Man - Disability and the Holocaust - Essays exploring the corrosive forces that undermine moral behaviour and its respect for human diversity by Simon Duffy.